simo800t/Projects/README.md

 <br>

 ## <a id="3-haskell" href="#3-Java"><img src="https://github.com/simo800t/nomisCV.github.io/blob/main/assets/haskellLogo.svg.png?raw=true" width="40" hieght="40" alt="Haskell logo"/></a> 3.
 Haskell
-Haskell, is a functional programming language, it emphasizes pure functions, strong typing, and abstraction, fostering mathematical clarity in algorithmic thinking.
-I used this in Uni 3rd semester 😃:.
 ### `Projects in Haskell`

 :one: not made yet - <a href="???" target="_blank">Code</a>